Cailleach

 Realm: Gehenna / Mungoth / Winter’s Embrace

 The Celts pay homage to both aspects of Cailleach; placating the Destroyer and beseeching the Creator to return early.
-Her festivals involve the recognition of winter’s harsh lessons on survival, endurance, and the balance of life.
-Some Celts go even further; those who call themselves Scots may invoke her as the mother of all Celtic powers.
-Could this cutter actually be a manifestation or remnant of Dana, mother of the Tuatha de Danann?
+Their holy festivals acknowledge the harsh lessons of Winter, and pray for merciful winds and return of life-giving sunshine.
+Some Celts go even further; those who call themselves Scots invoke Cailleach as the mother of all Celtic powers.
+Could this cutter actually be a manifestation or remnant of Dana, the matron of the Tuatha de Danann?
 Despite her association with death and winter, Cailleach also symbolises fertility and the cycle of life, death, and rebirth.
+She’s a complex cutter for sure.

 Superstitions regarding Cailleach run deep in Tir na Og.
-While she is considered both a creator and destroyer, she is also considered to be a protector.
-Her connection to winter also connects her to grain, a food source necessary for survival during the winter months.
-The last sheath of grain from the harvest before winter is dedicated to Cailleach.
-The farmer who finishes the grain harvest first must make a corn mother that represents the crone and would throw it into a neighbour’s field if they had not finished their harvest.
-The last farmer to finish the harvest was left in possession of the corn mother and had to care for it throughout winter until the beginning of the next planting season.
-No farmer wanted to house the Cailleach for Winter and so competition is fierce during the harvest with each farmer trying to make sure they would not be the last to finish.
+While she’s considered both creator and destroyer, she is also considered to be a protector.
+Her patronage of Winter also connects her to grain, a food source necessary for survival during the coldest months.
+The last sheath of grain from the harvest before winter must be dedicated to Cailleach.
+The farmer who finishes the grain harvest first must make a corn mother that represents the crone and should throw it into a neighbour’s field if they had not finished their harvest.
+The last farmer to finish the harvest is left in possession of the corn mother and must to care for it throughout Winter, until the beginning of the next planting season.
+No farmer wants to house Cailleach overwinter, so competition is fierce during the harvest season as each farmer works their hardest to make sure they’re not the last to finish.

-Further Reading: There’s a nice resource on Cailleach here.
-I added her to the Welsh powers section although she’s probably better placed as Scottish—however I think we have enough sub-groupings of Celts already…
+Source: Jon Winter-Holt.
+Mythwatch: There’s a nice resource on Cailleach here.
+She’s an incredibly ancient goddess, possibly prehistoric.
+I added her to the Welsh powers section although she could also be placed as Celtic or Scottish—however I think we have enough sub-groupings of Celts already…